Best Places to Shop

 Stroll or bike through downtown Pass-a-Grille to find charming small boutiques and galleries, along with a handful of restaurants.

 South of St. Pete Beach is Pass-A-Grille.
-While there doesn’t first appear to be much shopping, 8th Avenue is an excellent option to pick up some sweet treats and artful keepsakes at stores such as Paradise Sweets and A Little Room for Art.
-Check out Berkeley Beach Club’s Rooftop restaurant for a post-shopping meal or cocktail, or rent a fishing rod or bicycle at the Merry Pier nearby for additional activities.
+Here, 8th Avenue is an excellent option to pick up some sweet treats and artful keepsakes at stores such as Paradise Sweets and A Little Room for Art.
+Check out the Paradise Grille or the Hurricane's rooftop bar for a post-shopping meal or cocktail.

 A girl walking a rottweiler in front of a store with an LGBTQ flag and a pink flamingo

-Gulfport is a local town just southwest of St. Pete.
-Stroll around Beach Boulevard and discover boutique apparel and jewelry at BoTiki, vintage furniture and home goods at the Gulfport Beach Bazaar or something for your pawfect companion at Paw Paw’s of Gulfport.
-Gulfport also has a stretch beach that overlooks Boca Ciega Bay and several restaurants to complete a full afternoon of Florida fun.
+Gulfport is a small town just southwest of St. Pete.
+Stroll around Beach Boulevard and discover boutique apparel and jewelry at BoTiki, vintage furniture and home goods at the Gulfport Beach Bazaar.
+Gulfport also has a stretch of beach that overlooks Boca Ciega Bay and many restaurants to complete a full afternoon of Florida fun.

 Madeira Beach

-John’s Pass Village is the quintessential beach shopping experience in St. Pete/Clearwater, and you’ll definitely want to make a trip to explore the hundred plus shops in this district.
-There are beach knick-knack stores galore in this hub, such as the Lazy Lizard and Windworks.
-Enjoy the views and the food at restaurants such as The Boardwalk Grill or Pirates Pub & Grub.
+John’s Pass Village & Boardwalk is a quintessential beach shopping experience in Madeira Beach, where you can explore more than 100 shops in this fun shopping district.
+There are beach knick-knack stores galore in this hub.
+Enjoy the views and the food at restaurants such as Walt'z Fish Shak and The Friendly Fisherman.

 Safety Harbor

-Safety Harbor’s health-conscious and artistic aura glows along Main Street, which dead-ends at a body of water named – what else? – Safety Harbor.
-Find jars of herbs line the shelves of Bailey's Naturals Herbal Apothecary, You won’t be able to turn away from the enchanting menagerie of rainbow-hued, art-glass lava bowls at Syd Entel Gallery/Susan Benjamin Glass, Etc. For food, head over to Green Springs Bistro, just off Main, for creative Gulf Coast/Greek fusion fare in a cozy cottage setting.
+Safety Harbor’s health-conscious and artistic aura glows along Main Street, which ends at a body of water named – what else? – Safety Harbor.
+Find jars of herbs line the shelves of Bailey's Naturals Herbal Apothecary.
+You won’t be able to turn away from the enchanting menagerie of rainbow-hued, art-glass lava bowls at Syd Entel Gallery/Susan Benjamin Glass.
+For a colorful shopping experience, don't miss the Safety Harbor Art and Music Center.
+Just steps off Main Street is the unique Safety Harbor Galleria, which is housed in a historic 1930s cottage and features beachy décor and gifts, clothing and jewelry, vintage finds and local artwork.
+The town offers plenty of good restaurants, if you need a break from shopping: Try Nona Slice House or Cafe Vino Tinto.

 Tarpon Springs

 Named for a chain of Greek isles, Dodecanese Boulevard whisks visitors away to the Aegean.
-At Spongeorama, you can watch a free vintage film and tour exhibits on the town’s heritage (and buy sponges too.)
-For a hidden gem filled with trendy clothes, explore Boshi, which offers a wide variety of embroidery in clothing.
-Of course, for a place rich in Greek culture, dining at Tarpon Springs is a must, and Dimitri's on the Water has the best view of the Anclote River and its boat traffic.
+At Spongeorama, you can watch a free vintage film and tour exhibits on the town’s heritage (and buy sponges too).
+For a hidden gem filled with trendy clothes, explore Boshi, which offers a wide variety of embroidery in clothing, or A Simple Peace boutique, which features affordable clothing, accessories, home furnishings and a hand-crafted jewelry line that incorporates metals and semi-precious gemstones.
+Of course, for a place rich in Greek culture, dining out in Tarpon Springs is a must, and Dimitri's on the Water has a great view of the Anclote River and its boat traffic.
+Hellas and Mykonos are two iconic restaurants you might want to try.

 Dunedin's charming Main Street entices shoppers with small, locally owned boutiques and cafes.